HAPPY RELEASE to

 I’m the New York Times and USA TODAY bestselling author of the CRASH series (HarperTeen, S&S UK), LOST & FOUND series, UP IN FLAMES (S&S UK), The EDEN TRILOGY, and a handful of others.
 I write stories about everyday kinds of people who find themselves in extraordinary kinds of situations.
 I tell love stories with happy endings because I believe in making the world a better place, and that’s one tiny way I can make it so.
 I’m one of those people who still believe in true love and soul mates, and would rather keep my head in the clouds any day over having my feet firmly on the ground.

-Expected Release: September 2, 2014
+Release: December 2, 2014

 About the Author